htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`SPOOL`
-    The spool directory is where certain files used by the *condor_schedd* are stored, such as the job queue file and the initial executables of any jobs that have been submitted.
-In addition, all the checkpoint files from jobs that have been submitted will be stored in that machine's spool directory.
-Therefore, you will want to ensure that the spool directory is located on a partition with enough disk space.
+    The spool directory is where certain files used by the *condor_schedd* are stored, such as the job queue file.
+The spool also stores all input and output files for remotely-submitted jobs and all intermediate or checkpoint files.
+Therefore,
+    you will want to ensure that the spool directory is located on a partition with enough disk space.
 If a given machine is only set up to execute HTCondor jobs and not submit them, it would not need a